 A charge limit of 114g is equivalent to 0.25 lbs or1/80th of a typical propane BBQ tank.
-The charge limit of 114g is too restrictive and inhibits manufacturers from designing, manufacturing, and selling heat pumps using R290 in the US.
-This charge limitation even prevents manufacturers from producing airto-water heat pumps meant for outdoor installation from using natural hydrocarbon refrigerants.
+114g is too restrictive of a charge limits and inhibits manufacturers from designing, manufacturing, and selling heat pumps using R290 in the US.
+This charge limitation even prevents manufacturers from producing air-to-water heat pumps meant for outdoor installation from using natural hydrocarbon refrigerants.

 UL 60335-2-40 is an updated version of UL 1995, which is meant to align with International Electrotechnical Commission (IEC) safety standard IEC 60335-2-40.
-However, IEC 60335-2-40 allows for 988g of R290 in monoblock heat pumps and split systems and 4,940g of R290 in outdoor airto-water heat pumps.
-The higher charge
+However, IEC 60335-2-40 allows for 988g of R290 in monoblock heat pumps and split systems and 4,940g of R290 in outdoor air-to-water heat pumps.
+The higher charge limits for propane (R290) were approved in a unanimous vote for use in household air conditioners, heat pumps, and dehumidifiers by countries in the subcommittee overseeing the IEC update, including the US.
+Nearly every other country in the world allows for safe and reasonable use of natural hydrocarbon refrigerants at IEC levels.^{21, 6}